Metropolitan Medical Scheme

 Metromed may well meet the needs of many medical aids, but along with that, they are also looking to find ways that will mean even more benefits from exceptional health care.
 To achieve this, they form strong relationships with partners who have the same outlook towards health care as what they do.
 Their Metropolitan Health Alpha Pharm Venture is the perfect example of this.
 This is an initiative to form a network of pharmacy-based clinics whose mission it is to offer preventative and primary healthcare to all South Africans.
 Metropolitan also offer family funeral cover.

-Metropolitan Medical Scheme is committed to keeping things simple and making a real difference in terms of cost savings with affordable, quality health care.
+Metropolitan Medical Scheme aims to keep things simple and making a real difference in terms of cost savings with affordable, quality health care.

 With their low-frills approach and streamlined administration, Metropolitan Medical Scheme keeps up to date with the latest technology.
 This ensures they can continually improve services to their customers so that they can offer the most cost-effective healthcare in difficult economic times.